ihgazni2/dlixhict-didactic/ReadMeDetailed/CrtableReadMe/crtable.md

     {0: 500, 1: 'green', 2: 'english', 3: '2017-oct-01'}
     >>>

->each column is a attrib, all columns are called attribs:
+>for each row :each column is a attrib, all columns are called attribs:
+>>attribs: {0: 500, 1: 'green', 2: 'espanol', 3: '2018-dec-01'}
->>attribnames: size,color,language,expire
+attribnames: size,color,language,expire
 each attribname must be string
 attribindexes:0,1,2,3
 each attribindex must be int